 There are many grades of fish sauce available and because I use it sparingly, I try to buy the best grade I can find.
 According to my Vietnamese friend, the highest grade fish sauce should have the word “nhi” on the label.
 She recommendeds the Phu Quoc or Three Crabs brand.
 She personally prefers Phu Quoc.
 I have tried both and I like the Phu Quoc better too.

 - Soak beehoon for 30 minutes.
 Drain.

 - Heat oil in pan.
 Sauté garlic until fragrant, about 1 to 2 minutes.
-Add shrimps and fish cakes.
-Cook until shrimps turn pink and curl, about 2 minutes.
+Add shrimp and fish cakes.
+Cook until shrimp turn pink and curl, about 2 minutes.

 - Add noodles, xiao bai chai, soy sauce, water, and fish sauce.
 Stir to get everything well mixed and until beehoon and xiao bai cai are cooked, about 5 minutes or so.

 - Remove and divide into 4 individual plates.
 Serve immediately.

 Enjoy…..and have a wonderful day! 😎